 Should you have OKRs & KPIs?

 Yes, you should have both objectives and key results (OKRs) and key performance indicators (KPIs) — you need both to drive outcomes and measure success.
 If you have OKRs but no KPIs, you’ll have a goal and direction for your work but no metrics to show if you’re on the right track.
-And if you have KPIs without OKRs, you won’t know if your success metrics are getting you where you want to go.
+If you have KPIs without OKRs, you won’t know if your success metrics are getting you where you want to go.

 For example, if one of your company’s OKRs is to reduce employee turnover, you can use KPIs to help you create a roadmap to get there.
 If you use employee attrition as a KPI, your first key result could be reducing employee attrition from 25% to 17%.
 Your second KPI could be your eNPS, with a key result of increasing your eNPS from 10 to 20.